 - Part I – Test for knowledge of the basic science and orthopedic surgery

 - Part II – Oral exam

 - Once you’re out in practice, you submit 6 months worth of your surgical cases.

-- They will review them and pick a number of cases then you discuss it with senior orthopedic surgeons.
+- They will review them and pick a number of cases, then you discuss them with senior orthopedic surgeons.

 - Part I – US medical graduate from a US orthopedic residency: low 90% range

 - Part II – low 90% range